International researchers

 Application for a residence permit

-For a long-term stay in Germany, i.e. more than 90 days, the family members accompanying you will need to apply for residence permits after their arrival in Germany.
-Here you will find a list of required documents for your family members´ applications for a residence permit ("Checklist Family Reunification").
-Please also remember to bring relevant documents, such as your marriage certificate and, if applicable, your children´s birth certificates to Germany with you.
+For a long-term stay in Germany, i.e., more than 90 days, the family members accompanying you will need to apply for residence permits after their arrival in Germany.
+The Hamburg Welcome Portal provides a list of required documents for your family members' applications for a residence permit ("Checklist Family Reunification").
+Please also remember to bring relevant documents, such as your marriage certificate and, if applicable, your children's birth certificates to Germany with you.

 Work permit for spouses